isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 2018
 ++++

+- May_: Processing bam files using CWL 'scatter and gather'.

 - April_: Running CWL workflows in the cloud.

 - March_: Machine learning classifer in BigQuery?!
 Top Scoring Pairs implementation.